neoforged/Documentation/docs/blockentities/index.md

 As you may have noticed, we pass an undefined variable `type` to the super constructor.
 Let's leave that undefined variable there for a moment and instead move to registration.

-Registration happens in a similar fashion to entities.
+[Registration][registration] happens in a similar fashion to entities.
 We create an instance of the associated singleton class `BlockEntityType<?>` and register it to the block entity type registry, like so:

 ```java
 public static final DeferredRegister<BlockEntityType<?>> BLOCK_ENTITY_TYPES =